The history of Blowzabella. Got any old photos, recordings, posters, memorabilia or stories to share? firstname.lastname@example.org

 Blowzabella is Andy Cutting - diatonic button accordion.
 Jo Freya - clarinet, saxophones, vocals.
 Paul James - bagpipes, saxophones, vocals.
 Gregory Jolivet - hurdy-gurdy.
 David Shepherd - violins.
 Barn Stradling - bass guitar.
 Jon Swayne - bagpipes, saxophones.

 This line-up has been the most stable and consistent in the history of the band and has been touring recording together since 2005.
-They plan to keep playing, composing and recording and continues to be a band that celebrates music with a European outlook.
+They plan to keep playing, composing and recording and continue being a band that celebrates music with a European outlook.

-I collated this over several years from the memories and diaries of most band members past and present.
-It’s no more or less typical a story than any other band history.
-It’s been joyous, messy, complicated at times and sadly two members, Dave Roberts and Ian Luff, died too young.
-We’ve travelled around the world, played a zillion gigs and met a lot of wonderful people, many of whom became, and still are, great friends.
-The things that have been constant throughout are great tunes, drone instruments, lots of dancing, an independent spirit and a DIY ethic.
+Blowzabella has travelled around the world, played a zillion gigs and met a lot of wonderful people, many of whom became great friends.
+The things that have been constant throughout are great tunes, drone instruments, lots of dancing, an independent spirit and a Do-It-Yourself ethic.
 You make your own luck.